 - Muffins – From blueberry to chocolate chip, the sky’s the limit.
 Add a scoop of protein (we recommend birthday cake flavor) to the batter and bake them according to the directions.
 Pro tip: You might need to add an extra dash of your preferred plant-based milk to make sure the batter is the correct consistency before baking them.

 Most people prefer to replenish their energy with caffeine.
 While caffeinated drinks provide immediate results, they can have you crashing and burning just as fast.
 Consuming too much caffeine can lead to a caffeine crash or even fatigue.
 If you find yourself questioning, “Why do energy drinks make me tired?”, then you might be drinking too much.
-In this case, protein shakes may be a better alternative.
+In this case, protein shakes may be a better alternative or other natural energy supplements.

 Cymbiotika: Fuel Yourself With Natural Energy